arramac/ArramacScratch/query.md

-Now let’s try a few queries against this data to understand some of the key aspects of DocumentDB SQL.
+Now let's try a few queries against this data to understand some of the key aspects of DocumentDB SQL.
 For example, the following query will return the documents where the id field matches `AndersenFamily`.
-Since it’s a `SELECT *`, the output of the query is the complete JSON document:
+Since it's a `SELECT *`, the output of the query is the complete JSON document:

 **Query**